mondaycom/vibe/README.md

 ## Storybook

-We are using storybook in order to develop the components independently of any consumer. run this to build & run the storybook locally:
+We are using storybook in order to develop the components independently of any consumer.
+Run this to build & run the storybook locally:

 ```bash
 npm run storybook